Form Traversing

 List Item Sibling Navigation

-The newly implemented list item sibling navigation feature provides a powerful mechanism for accessing adjacent items within lists using a concise dot notation syntax.
+List item sibling navigation provides a mechanism for accessing adjacent items within lists using a concise dot notation syntax.

 Syntax